Solving Quantum-Inspired Perfect Matching Problems via Tutte's Theorem-Based Hybrid Boolean Constraints: Acknowledgement

 \section{Acknowledgement}

 Work supported in part by NSF grants IIS-1527668, CCF-1704883, IIS-1830549, DoD MURI grant N00014-20-1-2787, Andrew Ladd Graduate Fellowship of Rice Ken Kennedy Institute, and an award from the Maryland Procurement Office.
+We thank the anonymous reviewers for helping improve the paper.